Black bottom cupcakes are two classics rolled into one: rich chocolate cake and creamy cheesecake. No frosting required!

-What do you do when you only have ONE 8 ounce package of cream cheese?
+What do you do when you only have one 8 ounce package of cream cheese?
 Make mini cheesecakes or cheesecake bars?

 How to Make Black Bottom Cupcakes

-First, make the cheesecake batter by combining all the ingredients into a bowl and SLOWLY mixing.
-It is important to not over mix this batter.
-You want it to be smooth but not get too thin or it will sink into the cupcake.
-(Especially, if you decide not to swirl it.)
-Stir in mini chocolate chips at the end.
+You want it smooth but not get too thin or it will sink into the cupcake and you won't have black bottoms!
+(Especially if you decide not to swirl it.)
+Stir in mini chocolate chips at the end using a spatula.

-Make the batter by combining all the dry ingredients in a bowl.
-Combine the wet ingredients separately and then add them to the center of the dry ingredient mix and stir with a spatula until smooth.
+This is an eggless batter and it DOES work so please don't think there is a mistake with no egg!
+Make the batter by whisking all the dry ingredients in a large bowl.
+Combine and whisk the wet ingredients in a separate medium bowl and then add them to the center of the dry ingredient mix and stir with a spatula until smooth.

 Tips